CARTAvis/carta-archived/README.md

 2. Use Qt 4.8.5 to build needed Qwt 6.1.0.
 3. Use Qt 4.8.5 to build CASA libraries.

-The default build flag for CASA is `make`, you can change to use `make -j` in the script to build parallel but it may build fail due to no official support of building casa.
+The default build flag for CASA is `make -j 2`, and this is a compromise way.
+Only `make` is very slow but setting more than 2 let the possibility of building fail become higher, since to no official support of building casa.
+You can try other flags to build.
+Also `make -j` may not be the fatest and it may also hang on your computers.

 # Build Carta program on CentOS 7